25 Best Disney Cruise Tips and Tricks (for First Time Cruisers)

 Most of the people I see on our cruises look casual and comfortable.
 This is especially true on embarkation day when a lot of kids are just wearing swimsuits and coverups.
 As a family, we tend to wear our swim gear under our clothes.

-I want to preface this by saying to make sure you book a room that you are completely comfortable with FIRST.
-Then, you can ask the cast member who is checking you in if there are any room upgrades available.
+I want to preface this by saying that you should first make sure you book a room that you are completely comfortable with.
+Then, you can ask the cast member who is checking you in at the port if there are any room upgrades available.

 If Disney Cruise Line has available rooms, you can choose to upgrade for significantly less than what the room regularly costs.
 My family and I used this trick on our most recent cruise when we upgraded at the port to a concierge-level room.